GLOSSARY OF TERMS

 NYMT will not tolerate an environment which allows any form of treatment which would be classified as abuse - see appendices.

-The NYMT Board is ultimately responsible for the correct application of the Child Protection Policy.
-It will appoint the Board Member for Child Protection with specific responsibility to supervise and monitor it.
+The NYMT Board is ultimately responsible for the correct application of the Safeguarding Policy.
+It will appoint the Designated Safeguarding Leader with specific responsibility to supervise and monitor it.
 The Pastoral Manager will ensure that all staff/tutors/pastoral staff are fully aware of the policy and apply it rigorously.
 At the outset of each project, all workers will be informed of this chain of responsibilities, in writing, each with their part clearly laid out.
 The content of meetings regarding children and vulnerable groups will be defined.
 They will be provided with contact details.

-The Board Member for Child Protection and the Pastoral Manager will jointly undertake effective recruitment, including Enhanced Disclosures for all staff and volunteers who work with children or have access to their contact details.
+The DSL and the Pastoral Manager will jointly undertake effective recruitment, including Enhanced Disclosures for all staff and volunteers who work with children or have access to their contact details.
 All Board members, as the decision-makers on what activities with children will take place, and as the group holding ultimate responsibility, will be required to undertake Enhanced Disclosures.

 Staff and volunteers dealing directly with children or having access to their contact details during office work will be required to have Enhanced Disclosure Certificates from the Criminal Records Bureau before the start of an engagement with NYMT.

-The Board Member for Child Protection, in cogniscence that a Disclosure is only Enhanced when the organisation holds the Employer’s Copy of the Disclosure, will ensure that all Employer’s Copies are held for all staff or volunteers involved before any activity takes place.
+The DSL, in cogniscence that a Disclosure is only Enhanced when the organisation holds the Employer’s Copy of the Disclosure, will ensure that all Employer’s Copies are held for all staff or volunteers involved before any activity takes place.

 Enhanced Disclosures will be repeated for all Board members, staff and volunteers at appropriate intervals, as defined by the Board member with responsibility.